 You can change these settings if required.

 Country

-▶ From the option menu select the country or region where your telephone system is to be used ... the international and national prefix is then entered in the Prefix and Area code fields.
+▶ From the option menu select the country or region where your telephone system is to be used . . . the international and national prefix is then entered in the bo vS d Do rn-d elds.